If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Apricot imagines Arjun would not want himself to worry Solenne and he must feel much the same about her when she is on duty as an officer.
 With the way the town is changing it is too becoming a war-zone.
 Perhaps even more so if events continue to unfold the way they are going.
 “Arjun is an ace pilot.
 He will be fine Solenne, even if he is in a dogfight, he will win.”

-“I hope you are right Apricot.
+“I hope you’re right Apricot.
 All it takes is one small mistake.”
-Solenne trails off.

 “The hell is this?
 You got yourself a throne?”
-Cortez grunts seeing the stone chair Genova sat upon.
+Cortez grunts observing the stone chair Genova sat upon.

 He nods.
 “Yeah found it down here.
 Probably some old cults chair.
 It would amaze you what is beneath this city.”
 Sitting up from his slouch, Genova bobs the girls up on his knee.
 “So what do you want?”